Konanov/TeamUp/webapp/README.md

 [Christopher Martin](https://github.com/cgmartin)
 with excellent support for Angular apps that use routing.

-Here are the test related scripts:
+Here are the accountRepository related scripts:
-* `npm test` - compiles, runs and watches the karma unit tests
+* `npm accountRepository` - compiles, runs and watches the karma unit tests
 * `npm run e2e` - run protractor e2e tests, written in JavaScript (*e2e-spec.js)

 ## Testing

 The QuickStart documentation doesn't discuss testing.
-This repo adds both karma/jasmine unit test and protractor end-to-end testing support.
+This repo adds both karma/jasmine unit accountRepository and protractor end-to-end testing support.

 These tools are configured for specific conventions described below.